SimonOuellette35/ARC-AGI_TaskDB_Tools/README.md

     python manager_ui/task_DB_manager.py
-    In your browser, go to URL: http://localhost:8000/manager_ui/task_manager.html
+    In your browser, go to URL: http://localhost:8000/manager_ui/task_manager.html (Note: if 8000 is already busy, you can set the port number with the --port argument)

 You will see a UI that lists the content of the task_DB.json file: